MatthiasSuess98/gcPve/README.md

 - nvcc 11.0 or higher

 ## Compatibility
-- The app was tested on the following GPUs: NVIDIA Quadro P6000 and NVIDIA Tesla A100.
+- The app was tested on the following GPU: NVIDIA Quadro P6000.
 - The app was developed and tested only for Linux machines.

 ## Installation